reactabular/searchtabular/README.md

 To make it possible to highlight search results per column, there's a specific `highlightCell` formatter.

 ## How to Use?

+The general workflow goes as follows:

+1. Set up a `Search` control that outputs a query in `{<column>: <query>}` format.
+If `<column>` is `all`, then the search will work against all columns.
+Otherwise it will respect the exact columns set.
+You'll most likely want to use either `reactabular-search-field` or `reactabular-search-columns` (or both) for this purpose or provide an implementation of your own if you are not using Reactabular.
+2. Before rendering the rows, perform `search.multipleColumns({ columns, query })(rows)`.
+This will filter the rows based on the passed `rows`, `columns` definition, and `query`.
+A lazy way to do this is to filter at `render()` although you can do it elsewhere too to optimize rendering.
+3. Pass the filtered rows to `Table`.

 To use it, you'll first you have to annotate your rows using `highlighter`.
 It attaches a structure like this there: